cloudfoundry/docs-deploying-cf/ec2/deploy_aws_micro_bosh.html.md

 4. Deploy Manifest

-Much of this is borrowed from [here](http://blog.cloudfoundry.com/2012/09/06/deploying-to-aws-using-cloud-foundry-bosh/).
+Much of this is borrowed from the blog post that originally announced support for [deploying BOSH to AWS](http://blog.cloudfoundry.com/2012/09/06/deploying-to-aws-using-cloud-foundry-bosh/).

 ### Create Directory Structure